hongjunyan/k8s_cka/extra/ingress/fastapi-docker/README.md

 # FastAPI Docker

-A backend image for testing
+A backend image for testing ingress path rule

 ## Usage
 - Build Image and push to dockerHub